yashpatel5400/stats604-project4/notebooks/report.md

 ### Time Series Models

-ARIMA, which stands for Auto-regressive Integrated Moving Average, are general models for time series forecasting.
-The ARIMA model for stationary time series are linear regression models and one set of its predictors are lags of the variables to be predicted.
-A key concept in time series modeling is stationarity, which roughly says that the statistical properties of the time series is constant over time.
+ARIMA, which stands for Auto-regressive Integrated Moving Average, are general model for time series forecasting.
+The ARIMA model for stationary time series are linear regression model and one set of its predictors are lags of the variables to be predicted.
+A key concept in time series modeling is stationarity, which roughly says that the statistical properties of the time series are constant over time.
 The time series may not be stationary as it is, so we have to apply some linear/non-linear transformation to the data to bring stationarity.
 For example, differencing is a popular technique to bring stationarity.
 Suppose $Y_t$ be the maximum temperature at time stamp $t$.
 Then, the time series $\{Y_t\}_{t \geq 1}$ may not be stationary, but the differenced variable $y_t = Y_{t} - Y_{t-1}$ perhaps is.
 Generally, we may have to use higher order of differencing.
-For example a second order differencing involves transforming time series to $y_{t} = (Y_{t} - Y_{t-1}) - (Y_{t-1} - Y_{t-2})$.
+For example, a second order differencing involves transforming time series to $y_{t} = (Y_{t} - Y_{t-1}) - (Y_{t-1} - Y_{t-2})$.
 On top of lagged difference of the variable, this model can also use the forecast errors in the past time steps, which are called moving average components.
-These errors denoted by $\{\epsilon_t\}_{t \geq 1}$ are assumped to to iid $\text{Normal}(0,1)$.
+These errors denoted by $\{\epsilon_t\}_{t \geq 1}$ are assumped to be iid $\text{Normal}(0,1)$.
 Therefore, an ARIMA model with $p$ auto-regressive component, $d$ order of differencing, and $q$ moving average components is
 $$y_{t} = \mu + \beta_1 y_{t-1} + \beta_2 y_{t-2} +\ldots + \beta_{p} y_{t-p} + \theta_1 \epsilon_{t-1} + \ldots + \theta_{q} \epsilon_{t-q},$$
 where $y_{t} = (Y_{t}- Y_{t-1}) - \ldots - (Y_{t-d+1} - Y_{t-d}).$ We use ARIMA($p,d, q$) to denote this model.

 We trained three ARIMA models per station each for minimum, average, and maximum temperature.
 Thus, we have 60 ARIMA models all together for 20 stations.
-Each model forecast respective temperature for next five days.
+Each model forecast respective temperatures for next five days.
 The model class below formalizes this idea in code.

 ```python